-The implementing partner will make the adjustment on the objective indicators as recommended to transition to GEF core tracking indicators with endorsement of the project steering committee.
+The implementing partner made adjustments on the objective indicators as recommended to transition to GEF core tracking indicators with endorsement of the project steering committee.

-Due to the addition of the core indicators (i.e. existing beneficiaries/livelihoods targets that are gender-disaggregated) in compliance with GEF guidance, the PMU has assessed and considered that other changes to the results framework are not necessary to emphasize key project results.
+Due to the addition of the core indicators (i.e. existing beneficiaries/livelihoods targets that are gender-disaggregated) in compliance with GEF guidance, the PMU assessed and considered that other changes to the results framework are not necessary to emphasize key project results.

-Key action(s) Time frame Responsible unit(s) Tracking Tracking Comments Status 2.1 Prepare project objective indicators aligned to core GEF tracking indicators 30 June 2020 IP Project Team CC, NRM & DRR Unit, UNDP Lao PDR Project indicators aligned to the GEF core indicators Completed 2.2 Present at next Steering Committee Meeting for endorsement.
-31 July 2020 IP Project Team Project indicators presented and endorsed by steering committee on 12 th June 2020 Completed 2.3.
-Approval of results framework changes by RTA and inclusion in 2020 PIR 30 October 2020 IP Project Team RTA The project indicators aligned to the core indicator submitted for approval and inclusion in 2020 PIR Completed
+Key action(s) Time frame Responsible u ınit(s) Tracking Comments Status 2.1 Prepare project objective indicators aligned to core GEF tracking indicators 30 June 2020 IP Project Team CC, NRM & DR UNDP Lao PDF RR Unit, Project indicators aligned to the GEF core indicators Completed 2.2 Present at next Steering Committee Meeting for endorsement.
+31 July 2020 IP Project Tear n Project indicators presented and endorsed by steering committee on 12 th June 2020 Completed 2.3.
+Approval of results framework changes by RTA and inclusion in 2020 PIR 30 October 2020 IP Project Tear RTA n The project indicators aligned to the core indicator submitted for approval and inclusion in 2020 PIR Completed